White Pass and Yukon Route: 1946–1982

 As well, passenger traffic on the WP&YR was increasing as cruise ships started to visit Alaska's Inside Passage.
 There was no road from Skagway to Whitehorse until 1978.
 Even after the road was built, the White Pass still survived on the ore traffic from the mines.

 During this time, the green-yellow engine color scheme, with a thunderbird on the front, was replaced with blue, patterned with black and white.
 (The green-yellow scheme was restored in the early 1990s, along with the thunderbird.
 As of 2005, however, one engine still had the blue color scheme.
 The steam engines, however, remained basic black.)

+In April 1982, No. 73 was eventually restored to operating condition and began hauling excursion trains for the railroad on May 29.

-In 1982, metal prices plunged, striking with devastating effect on the mines that were the White Pass and Yukon Route's main customers.
+That same year, metal prices plunged, striking with devastating effect on the mines that were the White Pass and Yukon Route's main customers.
 Many, including the Faro lead-zinc mine, closed down, and, with that traffic gone, the White Pass was doomed as a commercial railroad.
 Hopeful of a reopening, the railway ran at a significant loss for several months, carrying only passengers.
 However, the railway closed down on October 7, 1982.

 Some of the road's ALCO diesels were sold to a railroad in Colombia, and three (out of four, and one of these was wrecked) of the newer ALCO diesels built by and in storage with ALCO's Canadian licensee MLW (Montreal Locomotive Works) were sold to US Gypsum in Plaster City, California.
 Only one of these modern narrow-gauge diesels, the last narrow-gauge diesel locomotives built for a North American customer, was delivered to the White Pass.
 The five diesels sold to Colombia were not used there as they were too heavy, and were re-acquired in 1999; one was nearly lost at sea during a storm as it broke loose on the barge and slowly rolled towards the edge.

 The railway was the focus of the first episode of the BBC Television series Great Little Railways in 1983.